Jawaharlal Nehru Government Engineering College: Departments

-College is also hosting the classes of Mahatma Gandhi Government Engineering College, Jeori temporarily since August 2015.

 Admissions

 Undergraduate admissions are made on the marks and ranks obtained by the candidates in JEE MAIN through central counseling and also through CET conducted by the Himachal Pradesh Technical University, Hamirpur.
 85% of total seats are reserved for Himachal bona fide candidates and 15% to all-India quota.

 The college admits 240 students with 60 students in each department.
 In addition to that 20% seats in each department are allotted to lateral entry students and 5% over and above the sanctioned intake under the tuition fee waiver scheme.

 There are three rounds of subsequent counseling.
 If the seats still fall vacant after the two rounds, they are filled on the basis of marks obtained in 10+2 or any equivalent examination, according to the 200 marks roster as approved by the Himachal Pradesh government.
 Lateral entry seats are filled on merit basis and candidates with a diploma in requisite field or an BS degree are eligible for these seats.